-If you go on the Google Play Store or Apple App Store, you will likely find hundreds of free music streaming apps out there.
-Sure, they might all have their little Quirk and feature that sets them apart, but these apps of listed are definitely the best on the market.
+If you go to the Google Play Store or Apple App Store, you will likely find hundreds of free music streaming apps out there.
+Sure, they might all have their little Quirk and feature that sets them apart, but these apps listed are definitely the best on the market.

 So take a second and check them out.
 They are free after all 🙂